Jessewcs/Project/README.md

                 print("Invalid Input: Please try again", file=sys.stderr)
                 print()
 ```
 The function, get_sku_to_remove(sku_list) facilitates the removal of a specific SKU by letting the user choose from a provided SKU list, which is printed prior to selection.
 The user will be unable to remove a SKU from an empty inventory.
 Since the list indices in Python start at 0 and the user is presented with choices starting at 1, we need to adjust for the user's choice to match the correct index in sku_list.
 We then have to return the selected SKU from the list of tuples.
-This function is essential to manage inventory levels, and by efficiently providing a list of SKus to choose for, the user-friendly interface will allow the user to easily select the SKU and permanently remove it.
+This function is essential to manage inventory levels, and by efficiently providing a list of SKUs to choose from, the user-friendly interface will allow the user to easily select the SKU and permanently remove it.

 ```python
 def remove_sku(sku_to_remove, file_name):